open5e/open5e/source/equipment/magic-items/apparatus-of-the-crab.rst

 **Hit Points:** 200

-**Speed:** 30 ft., swim 30 ft. (or 0 ft. for both if the legs and tail aren’t extended)
+**Speed:** 30 ft., swim 30 ft. (or 0 ft. for both if the legs and tail aren't extended)

 **Damage Immunities:** poison, psychic

 To be used as a vehicle, the apparatus requires one pilot.
-While the apparatus’s hatch is closed, the compartment is airtight and watertight.
+While the apparatus's hatch is closed, the compartment is airtight and watertight.
 The compartment holds enough air for 10 hours of breathing, divided by the number of breathing creatures inside.